Explore how your team can use Hiver.

 Did You Know: 72% of customers switch brands after just one negative experience.

-Here are some email communication best practices and some best customer service email tips.
+Here are some best practices to follow for sending effective customer service emails.

 1. Be Human

-Though automation in customer service is on the rise, every email should sound like it’s coming from an actual person.
-But that’s not always the case.
+However, with automation in customer service on the rise, this is not always the case.

 We have just received your request.
 We will get back to you within 2 business days.
 For the record, your support ticket number is ABC235.
 Please present it for all future correspondence.